Jewelina95/Jewelina/content/authors/admin/_index.md

     #url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interest lies in understanding, predicting and enhancing user behaviors.
+bio: My research interest lies in understanding, predicting and adapting user behaviors.

 # Interests to show in About widget
 #interests: